-Investigators gave owner Brek Piling permission to tear down the buildings, he said.
+Investigators gave Brek Piling permission to tear down the buildings, he said.

-“We really want to catch these guys, and we are cooperating with the investigations team,” Pilling said.
+“We really want to catch these guys, and we are cooperating with the investigations team,” Brek Pilling, owner of the restaurant across the street, said.

 Pilling said there was no insurance coverage on either destroyed building.

 “The buildings were vacant and had no value so there was no insurance coverage on them,” he said.